piratuks/typescript-event-emitter/README.md

     - ability to change global separator which is used for listeners where separator is not provided.
 10. Concurrency:
     - Limits the number of concurrent executions for listeners, ensuring efficient handling of multiple events at once.
+11. Subscription Management:
+    - Allows users to easily manage and view their subscriptions to specific event types.

 ## installation